artefactual/archivematica-docs/user-manual/archival-storage/aic.rst

 5. At bottom of screen, click the Create button.

 6. Return to the ingest tab, finish processing and place the AIP in archival storage.

 7. Repeat steps 1 through 6 to create as many AIPs as desired.
 In step 1.4, be sure to enter the same value in Part of AIC if all of the AIPs are destined to be added to the same AIC.

 8. Once all the AIPs have been placed in storage, open the archival storage tab.

 **Step 2: Create AIC**

 1. To retrieve all AIPs with the same value in Part of AIC, enter AIC#[number] in the search box and select Part of AIC as the search field.
 On the right hand side, select "Show AICs?".
-Then click the Search archival storage button:
+Then click the Search archival storage button.

 .. image:: images/AIC_search.*
    :align: center
    :width: 80%
    :alt: Search for AIPs in Archival storage

 2. To create an AIC comprising all of the AIPs listed in the search results, click the Create an AIC button:

 .. image:: images/AIC_Create_button.*
    :align: center
    :width: 80%
    :alt: Click the Create an AIC button

 3. Archivematica will produce a metadata entry template for the AIC.
 In the template, at a minimum enter values into Title and Identifier fields.

 .. note::